GSA/search.digitalgov.gov/_posts/2015-06-12-collections.md

 You cannot specify URLs for individual web pages.

+Paths that are three or more subfolders deep may not return results immediately.
+[Email us](mailto:search@support.digitalgov.gov) if you are not seeing search results for these paths.

 ## Step 2.
 Opt to Show as a Facet

 Click on the [Display Overview](/manual/display-overview.html) page.
 Turn on your collection to allow searchers to see it as a faceted navigation option above the search box on the results page.